fiskaltrust/rollout-doc/middleware/README.md

 Step 6: for each line read, a call to the HTTP API is made with the previously prepared header, Uri and template.

-Summary: In the above example, using the [`fiskaltrustOutletsWithTemplateFile.csv`](images/fiskaltrustOutletsWithTemplateFile.csv) file, both the outlets were created in the portal (bulk import) and the associated template was executed for each outlet (once - as an example).
+Summary: In the above example, using the [`fiskaltrustOutletsWithTemplateFile.csv`](images/fiskaltrustOutletsWithTemplateFile.csv) file, both the outlets were created in the fiskaltrust.Portal (bulk import) and the associated template was executed for each outlet (once - as an example).

 ### Automated rollout of the fiskaltrust.Middleware

 Via the fiskaltrust.Portal you have the possibility to download the launcher.
 To do so, press the "Download .NET Launcher" button of any CahsBox in the portal.
-You can now automatically deploy and start the downloaded launcher to all POSOperator cash registers as part of your rollout.
+You can now automatically deploy and start the downloaded launcher to all PosOperator cash registers as part of your rollout.

 It is important to make sure that the fiskaltrust.Middleware is initialized correctly, i.e. with the corresponding CashBox.
 For this purpose, the Launcher provides a configuration file (fiskaltrust.exe.config).
 You can adjust this accordingly before rolling out the launcher to the operator's cash register.